 Rather than worrying about an essay for weeks, suggest to your child to read through these 10 points, get in some early preparation and have the self-belief that they can do it.

 Read the essay question carefully Highlight key words.
 Use the dictionary to check the meaning of any unfamiliar words.
 Identify the task words that indicate what needs to be done, eg ‘discuss', ‘explain', ‘compare'.
 Identify the topic words that indicate the particular subject of the essay, eg the character of ‘Juliet' in Shakespeare's Romeo and Juliet, the ‘causes' of World War 1.
 Identify any limiting words that restrict the discussion to a particular area, eg in ‘Chapters 1-3', during the ‘nineteenth century'.
 7 tips to help you structure and write your essays - Studentbox.

 Below you'll find our 7 tips to help you structure and write your essays.

 It's vital to consider your overall structure of your essay and what to write in each parapgraph as this will impact the flow of your work and the strength of your argument/points.
 This is key to English so be sure to read our tips below.
 Tip 1 - The essay structure Think of your essay as more of a journey for the reader to answer the question using x, y, z examples.
-Followed by a big concluding statement that explains what you're trying to address.
-(Source: 5 Must-Do’s For Outstanding Essay Writing — Study Advice for Parents of High School Students - The Study Gurus.
+5 Must-Do’s For Outstanding Essay Writing — Study Advice for Parents of High School Students - The Study Gurus.